fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Work

 I’m lucky – I have a good job with great benefits.
 I work with smart and lovely people.
-Even still, me and work (meaning my field of work and industry) don’t always see eye to eye.
+Even still, me and my job don’t always see eye to eye.

 In the positive column for 2023:
 - our team was instrumental in implementing a brand refresh
-- we made material progress in promoting accessible practices
+- we made material progress in promoting company-wide accessible practices
-- I began learning how to write documentation properly, and we have made strides on that front
+- I began learning how to write documentation more formally, and we have made strides on that front
 - at scoring I seem to be progressing and had some nice feedback
 - I’m trying to get better at empowering others.
 I’m having some success but have _lots_ of room for improvement
 - I went to three inspiring conferences: CSS Day, Design Systems Day in Edinburgh, and my employer’s own internal staff conference which was excellent.